cbonoz/ably23/README.md

 1. Ensuring real-time exception capture and synchronization with the dashboard.
 2. Managing the scalability and performance of the system as exceptions poured in.
 3. Implementing a user-friendly and intuitive dashboard interface.

-## Accomplishments that we're proud of
-It works.

 ## What we learned